-The "living room" of the campus offers an opportunity for students to socialize with fellow students, faculty and administration in an informal atmosphere.
-Meeting rooms as well as comfortable lounges, a billiard room, game room, TV viewing area and various dining facilities augment the services to the student by the College.
-The office of the Co-ordinator of Student Activities is located in this building.
+The living room of the campus offers students the opportunity to socialize with fellow students, faculty and administration in an informal atmosphere.
+Meeting rooms as well as comfortable lounges, a billiard room, game room, TV viewing area and various dining facilities are provided for student participation and enjoyment.
+Both Student Activities and Student Government Offices are also located in this building.

-The dining services provided by the Student Union include the Que Pas snack bar, private dining facility and a large well-equipped dining room capable of seating 500.
-Resident students are offered a well-balanced menu featuring popular foods.
-Seasonal buffets, specials, and other unique monotony-breakers create a "second home" atmosphere in the Student Union.
+The dining services provided by the Student Union include the Que Pas snack bar, a private dining facility and a large well-equipped dining room capable of seating 500.
+Resident students are offered a well-balanced menu as well as seasonal buffets, specials, and other unique monotony-breakers designed to create a second home atmosphere in the Student Union.